Using libc with dart:ffi

 possible with the Dart string type.

-For this example, we'll create our own simple Allocator
+For this example, we'll create our own simple Allocator that uses the C

-functions.
+malloc and free functions.
 We'll use this allocator

 to allocate a buffer of bytes, copy the string into the buffer, and then write